 Do you really need that third cup of coffee?
 Anxiety often happens along with depression.
 And too much caffeine can make you nervous, jittery, or anxious.
-While scientists haven't found a clear link between caffeine and depression, cutting back on it may help lower your risk for the condition and improve your sleep.
+While scientists haven't found a clear link between caffeine and depression, cutting back on it may help lower your chances of having the condition and improve your sleep

 When you hurt, it's hard to stay in a good mood.
 Work with your health care team to treat your depression and your pain.

 Exercise works almost as well as antidepressants for some people.
 And you don't have to run a marathon.
 Just take a walk with a friend.
 As time goes on, move more until you exercise on most days of the week.
 You'll feel better physically, sleep better at night, and boost your mood.

 If you don't like to run, you might not endure training for a 10K race.
 But you will stay with an exercise plan you like.
 You can take walks, go golfing without a cart, ride a bike, work in your garden, play tennis, or go swimming.
 The important thing is to pick something you like.
 Then you'll look forward to it and feel better when you do it.

 Connections with other people can help you overcome the sluggish, lonely feelings of depression.
 Join an exercise group or work out with a friend.
 You'll stay in touch and have support to keep yourself on track.

 Do you feel more depressed during darker, cold months?
 You may have seasonal affective disorder (SAD).
 It's most common in the winter, when there's less sunlight.
 You can treat SAD with light therapy, antidepressants, Vitamin D supplements, and talk therapy.